 I decided to do it immediately because a) we didn’t have to move out of our apartment right away so we could hold off on using the kitchen for a week or so, and b) I was scared the more I waited, the more I would chicken out and end up not doing it.
 So the very first day we closed, (you know, after frolicking through the echoy house yelling “We are hooooomeowners!!!!”) we put down drop cloths and got to work.

 Before I begin with the steps, let me just emphasize: I am not an experienced DIY expert.
 So if I can paint kitchen cabinets, anyone can paint kitchen cabinets.
+However, you might want to restore the mold and damp in your kitchen before painting them.
+You can find Smart Dry Restoration online and seek their services.

 That said, this project is not for the faint of heart.
 It is tedious and requires a lot of patience.
 I spent the month before I started studying how-tos and online videos and giving myself a good pep talk: Cabinets are so expensive — what if I mess up?
 You can do this.
 Cabinets aren’t like walls — they get used every day!
 You can do this.
 But it’s going to take forrrrrever!!
 It’s just a week or two, you can do this.
 At one low moment when I was four days in, I started comparing it to my marathon training last year.
 Dramatic much?
 (Don’t worry, it’s way easier than running a marathon.)